 The following are examples of documents that are not considered state records: library or museum material, reference materials, stocks of publications, blank forms, convenience copies, and alternative dispute resolution documentation.

 The Records Retention Schedule, known as the RRS, provides information on the location of records, how long records must be kept before they are destroyed, confidentiality of records, and whether records are considered vital to the institution.
 Each state agency must submit a revised Records Retention Schedule every five years.
 The next UTHSC revision is due July 2018 although yearly amendments are also submitted.
-To facilitate this process, each UTHSC department is requested to appoint Records Management Representatives (RMR) who will work with Library staff to revise their departmen's records in the RRS.
+To facilitate this process, each UTHSC department is requested to appoint a Records Management Representativesa (RMR) who will work with Library staff to revise their department's records in the RRS.

 A departmental Records Management Representative (RMR) who has taken the required records management training may dispose of records listed on the Records Retention Schedule following their approved retention period without asking permission of the Records Management Officer or of the Texas State Library and Archives Commission.
 A Disposition Log listing all the records disposed of and signed by the departmental Records Management Representative must be sent immediately to the UTHSC Records Management Officer.